bazmonk/digigurdy-baz/README.md

 * **DO NOT TURN THE CRANK DURING CRANK DETECTION!**  It's ok if you do, but you may fool the digigurdy into thinking there is no crank installed (yes, that does sound backwards, but it's the truth).
 If you do this accidentally, just unpower and power back up the digigurdy.
 It'll forgive you and forget it ever even happened.

 From there, you will be shown the Startup Menu.
-There's options here to load one of the included presets, load a tuning you've saved before, set up a new tuning, and other startup options.
+There's options here to load one of the included presets, load a tuning you've saved before, set up a new tuning, and other options.

 **New Users**: the four preset options are for you!
 Each one is a reasonable combination, and they're good starting points while you experiment with making others.

+#### Other Options
+The "Other Options" menu is only available at startup.
+It allows you to clear your EEPROM, and choose whether you want playing notes to display as a large note letter, or a letter + staff/scale image.
+Your display preference is persistent and doesn't need to be adjusted each time.

 ### Play